sayakpaul/diffusers-torchao/README.md

 ```

 This, alone, is sufficient to cut down inference time from X seconds to Y seconds on an H100.
 Check out the `inference` directory for the code.

+`**`: Quantizing to a supported datatype and using base precision as fp16 can lead to overflows.
+The recommended base precision for CogVideoX-2b is fp16 while that of CogVideoX-5b is bf16.
+If comparisons were to be made in fp16, the speedup gains would be **~23%** and **~32%** respectively.

 <h4>Table of contents</h4>